elisehellwig/frog/README.md

  	* processed/streamGeography.grd
  	* processed/extractedDEMvalues.RDS

 __5_finalCleaning.R__ This script takes the extracted DEM/geography data, collapses it and adds it to the rasi spatiallinesdataframe.
 Then it removes rows with NAs, and columns we don't need and renames all columns to have sensible short names.
+It also adds two columns (rocktype and hardness) that are collapsed versions of the geology variable (ptype).

  * Input files:

  	* processed/extractedDEMvalues.RDS
  	* processed/RasiStreamLines3.RDS
+ 	* processed/rockclassification.csv

  * Output files: processed/RasiStreamLinesFinal.RDS